 Cassie has been involved in the design and evaluation of several multi-country school readiness initiatives for high risk children and families.
 In collaboration with the Open Society Foundations, Dr. Landers has designed a Master degree program in Early Childhood Development, BRAC University, Bangladesh and is a visiting professor at the Moscow School of Social and Economic Studies.
 Additional international activities include the development of educational strategies for children in emergencies and a tool for mapping and assessment child protection systems.
 An early literacy initiative in collaboration with Head Start National Literacy Center brings her international expertise to at risk children and families throughout the United States.
 Cassie has a Doctorate in Education, as well as a Master’s in Public Health, both from Harvard University.
 She is currently on the faculty of the Mailman School of Public Health, Columbia University and teaches courses in global child development.

 Kelley is an international child protection and social welfare consultant.
-Kelley has more than twenty years of experience working and living in East Africa, Latin America and Eastern Europe.
+Kelley has more than twenty-five years of experience working and living in East Africa, Latin America and Eastern Europe.
 She has worked with a wide range of actors including international organizations, private foundations, government ministries, USAID and UNICEF.
 Her work is focused on systems strengthening and child protection, with particular emphasis on supporting the expansion of the social welfare workforce, developing child-rights based policy frameworks and strategies and strengthening alternative care programming for children outside of family care.Read More

 Siân Long has been a Senior Associate with Maestral International since 2010, and is the 4Children Senior Technical Advisor on Violence Against Children (VAC) supporting the project with 50% of her time through Maestral.
 Siân has worked on child protection and issues impacting children affected by HIV and AIDS for over 20 years, and is an expert in policy and programming, child rights, national and global strategy design, child protection systems strengthening, and programme evaluation.
 She has expertise in participatory research and assessment approaches with children, working with families and service providers and on developing strategy, policy and programming tools for use by a wide range of policy makers and practitioners.Read More